What to Expect Before Donating Blood

 Right before you sit down to donate, the staff will double-check everything:

-- Your ID, your consent, maybe your hemoglobin again.
+- Your ID, your consent, maybe your haemoglobin again.

 8. Safety and Common Worries